mrakgr/The-Spiral-Language/readme.md

                 inl out j = out j i
 ```

 Inside the loop, the 1d tensor is indexed into and bound to `in`.
 But `in'` and `out` are wrapped around instead which has the effect of implicitly rotating them.
-It is the same as saying, apply the innermost dimesion with `i` later.
+It is the same as saying: "apply the innermost dimension with `i` later."

 ```
                 grid_for .y dim_in'_a {body=inl {i} ->